Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ## Connecting the USB config adapter
-For configuration and Firmware updates we provide a special serial-USB adapter that can be connected as shown in Figure 4.
+For configuration and Firmware updates we provide a special serial-USB adapter that can be connected as shown in the picture underneath.
 The corresponding connector on the PCB is marked with the word 'Config'.
 The USB-adapter will add a virtual serial 'COM' Port to your system.
 Your operating system needs the CP210x USB to UART Bridge2 driver installed.
 A download link is provided next